Kingxukai/linux/Documentation/input/devices/joystick-parport.rst

 The drivers
 ===========

-There are three drivers for the parallel port interfaces.
+There are three drivers for the woke parallel port interfaces.
 Each, as described above, allows to connect a different group of joysticks and pads.
 Here are described their command lines: